kristopherjohnson/bitsybasic/README.md

 These fixes/changes/enhancements are planned:

 - Reject input lines that have invalid trailing characters.
 (Currently the parser just stops when it is happy with a complete statement, and ignores anything else on the line.)
-- Support `;` separators for `PRINT`, allowing consecutive values to be printed with no intervening whitespace.
 - Support trailing separator for `PRINT`, suppressing output of the end-of-line character.
 - `RND()` function
 - Command-line options to load files, send output to a log, suppress prompts, etc.